Copperhead Strike: Ride experience

-The ride starts with a slow jojo roll out of the station before a right hand turn into Granny's Jam building.
-After a dramatic scene in the building, riders are launched from 0 to 42 mph out of the building into the first of two vertical loops.
-They then careen into an airtime hill and a fast-paced corkscrew, before hitting a turnaround and jumping into the next launch.
-This one is actually situated over an airtime hill and is virtually unheard of on any roller coaster.
-The launch boosts the speed from 35 to 50 mph, and speeds into an inverted top hat of sorts.
-That is followed by the second vertical loop around the track following the second launch.
-It then zooms straight through the second vertical loop and proceeds to travel along some high speed twists and turns in the middle of the ride's spread out structure.
-That takes it in one last airtime hill towards the brake run, situated directly outside of the station.
+The ride starts with a slow heartline roll out of the station (an element sometimes referred to as a jojo roll) before a right hand turn into Granny Byrd's shed.
+After a show scene in the building, riders are launched from 0 to 42 mph out of the shed into the first of two vertical loops.
+They then careen into an airtime hill and a fast-paced corkscrew, before hitting a turnaround and jumping into the next launch, which is situated over an airtime hill.
+The launch boosts the speed from 35 to 50 mph, and sends riders into an elevated cutback.
+The ride then travels through the second vertical loop and navigates several low-to-the-ground turns.
+The train ascends one last airtime hill before hitting the final brake run and returning to the station.

 Characteristics

+Trains

+Copperhead Strike features three trains, each possessing 4 cars that seat 4 riders in 2 rows, allowing 16 riders per train.
+Each seat uses an individual lap bar that is pulled down from above the riders' heads as well as a seat belt that rests between their legs and buckles to the restraint.

+The front of each train is designed to look like a car, and bears striking resemblance to the 1939 Ford DeLuxe Convertible Coupe.
+This design features silver text on the front car that reads "Copperhead Strike", and similar text on the trunk-like design of the rear car that reads "Carowinds".

 Theme

 Incorporated into the new area known as Blue Ridge Junction, the ride places guests in the shoes of visitors to old Granny Byrd's farmhouse on the edge of town.
 Granny has been making her prize-winning jam for over 40 years, but the farm is filled with signs warning trespassers to leave the property and look out for snakes.

+The queue has guests walk through pathways surrounded by antique cars and shipping crates that feature "Byrd's Farm" branding.
 As the ride begins, riders happen upon a secret moonshine still in Granny's shed and must flee when she threatens to come after them.